 '''

-asn1<suffix>prodname>.cpp
+asn1<suffix>cpp

-ASN1C_prodname>.cpp
+ASN1C_cpp

-ASN1T prodname>.cpp
+ASN1T cpp

 '''

 For the example presented previously in the C Files section, the following files would be generated for the Name production in the employee.asn file:

 '''

 asn1D_Name.cpp

 asn1E_Name.cpp

 ASN1T_Name.cpp

 ASN1C_Name.cpp

 '''

 These contain the functions to decode Name and encode Name respectively.
 The ASNIT_Name.cpp file contains the type class methods, and the ASNIC_Name.cpp files contains the control class methods.
 Note that not all productions have a control class (only PDU types do for BER or PER) therefore the ASNIC<type>.cpp file may not be generated.